CorySanin/ffa-tycoon-parks/README.md

 1. [Fork this repo](https://github.com/CorySanin/ffa-tycoon-parks/fork) (or pull from upstream if your fork is behind)
 1. Clone your fork
 1. Create a new branch (a good name would be the name of your park)
-1. Move your saves to their respective folders in the project (parks/sandbox and parks/economy)
+1. Move your saves to their respective folders in the project (`parks/sandbox` and `parks/economy`)
+1. Add all required object files to the `object` folder
 1. Commit and push
 1. [Create a pull request](https://github.com/CorySanin/ffa-tycoon-parks/pulls) from your branch
 1. If you have more to submit, switch back to the master brach and go back to step 4